The Last of Us (video game): Critical response

 The characters—particularly the relationship between Joel and Ellie—received acclaim.
 Matt Helgeson of Game Informer wrote that the relationship felt identifiable, naming it "poignant" and "well drawn".
 Eurogamer's Welsh wrote that the characters were developed with "real patience and skill", appreciating their emotional value, and Joystiq's Mitchell found the relationship "genuine" and emotional.
 PlayStation Official Magazine's Meikleham named Joel and Ellie the best characters of any PlayStation 3 game, while IGN's Moriarty identified it as a highlight of the game.
 Kelly of Computer and Video Games named the characters "richly painted", feeling invested in their stories.
 Philip Kollar of Polygon felt that Ellie was believable, making it easier to develop a connection to her, and that the relationship between the characters was assisted by the game's optional conversations.
+PlayStation Official Magazine's Meikleham found Ellie's idle animations interacting with the environment made her a convincing teenager.
 The performances also received praise, with Edge and Eurogamer's Welsh noting that the script improved as a result.

 Many reviewers found the game's combat a refreshing difference from other games.
-Game Informer's Helgeson appreciated the vulnerability during fights, while Kelly of Computer and Video Games enjoyed the variety in approaching the combat.
-IGN's Moriarty felt that the crafting system assisted the combat, and that the latter contributed to the narrative's emotional value, adding that enemies feel "human".
+Game Informer's Helgeson and PlayStation Official Magazine's Meikleham appreciated the vulnerability during fights, while Kelly of Computer and Video Games enjoyed the variety in approaching the combat.
+IGN's Moriarty felt that the crafting system assisted the combat and that the latter contributed to the narrative's emotional value, adding that enemies feel "human".
 Joystiq's Mitchell reiterated similar comments, stating that the combat "piles death upon death on Joel's hands".
 Welsh of Eurogamer found the suspenseful and threatening encounters added positively to the gameplay.
 Tom Mc Shea of GameSpot wrote that the artificial intelligence negatively affected the combat, with enemies often ignoring players' companions.
 Polygon's Kollar also felt that the combat was unfair, especially when fighting the infected, and noted some inconsistencies in the game's artificial intelligence that "shatters the atmosphere" of the characters.